smcmanis/chameleon/README.md

 The default *k* is 5, but can be set using `--k`.
 The *k*-fold method is stratified by default but can be suppressed using the `--not-stratified` flag.
 Similarly, the data will be normalised by default unless the `--no-normalise` flag is included.
 This command will create a new folder in the current directory called `kfold_myproblem` that will contain *k* files in the format `fold1of*k*.pkl`.
 These files contain the unique sets of training and test data for the fold.

+*The folowing steps have not been implemented and may be subject to change*

 ### 3. ...
 Now we can run feature selection and classification with the `chameleon` command.
 The subcommands `feat` and `trainpredict` both start a command line interfaces (CLI) where we can set parameters, then perform feature selection and classification, respectively.
 The `pipe` subcommand will do this all in one.
 The parameters include things such as the datasets, feature selection algorithms, classifiers, etc.